 The Spruce Tree Terrace was closed for repairs when we visited, but it looks like it has since reopened from 11-2 pm with a limited menu.

 Mesa Verde’s peak season is during the summer months of June, July, and August.
 This is when you’ll find evening programs at the Morefield Campground Amphitheater, and also when you will find peak crowds.
+However, compared to many other national parks, we didn’t find Mesa Verde uncomfortably crowded during the summer.

 You’ll want to visit “in-season” (May to September 30) to stay in the park.
 The Wetherill Mesa Road is only open May through September, depending on the weather.